front-end-intermediate/session-2/readme.md

 Finally - when downloading a github repo use the `clone` method to move it to your local disk while retaining the git history, branches, and etc.

+Use of MSCode as a Git / diff client?

 ###Notes